 Now, an interesting and important question is: how does the OP change with temperature?
-In periodic systems, the OP typically shows a smooth and well-understood decreasing behavior with increasing temperature and eventually vanishes at a well-defined critical temperature $T_{c}$.
+In periodic systems, the OP typically shows a smooth and well-understood decreasing behavior with increasing temperature and eventually vanishes at a well-defined critical temperature $T_{c}$ (see black dotted curves in Fig.~\ref{OT}).
 This critical point marks a phase transition beyond which the system loses its pair formation phase, and the average OP drops to zero.
-However, in QCs, the lack of translational symmetry and the variation in the local environment can affect the variation of the OP as well as the critical temperature.
-To explore this, we calculate the average OP with the variation in the temperature.
-Fig.~\ref{OT}(a) corresponds to the parameter regime $t_A < t_B$, which encodes higher OP values at $\alpha$ sites.
-For the GFQC subclass-I family, the number of $\alpha$ sites is maximum for the Bronze-mean QC and minimum for the Fibonacci QC.
-Due to this, the average OP values at low temperature regime follow the order: Bronze-mean, Silver-mean, and Fibonacci QC in the increasing order.
-For subclass-II, in the Nickel-mean QC, the number of $\alpha$ sites is small compared to $\beta$ or $\gamma$ sites.
-Whereas the Copper-mean QC has almost the same number of $\alpha$ and $\beta$ sites, and additionally the $\gamma$ sites of $\gamma$-$\beta$-$\gamma$ contain a finite OP value.
-So, in the GFQC subclass-II family, the average OP in the lower temperature regime is the highest for the Copper-mean QC and lowest for the Nickel-mean QC.
-Overall, within the GFQC family, the Bronze-mean and Copper-mean QC are more prone to the Cooper pair formation.
-In this case, the transition temperatures $T_{c}$ converge to nearly the same values.
-However, the rate of change of the OP for the Copper-mean QC is higher than that in the Bronze-mean QC.
+The lack of translational symmetry affects the critical temperature value.
+However, the appearance of a single critical temperature for all these ABSs indicates the bulk transition irrespective of the variation of the local OP supporting the discussions in Ref.~\cite{Wang2024}.
+The critical temperature depends on the superconducting gap, which varies with the parameter regime, as seen in the DoS profiles in Appendix~\ref{Appendix_Filling}.
+To illustrate further, for $t_A<t_B$, all OP curves go down to zero around similar temperatures, highlighting similar transition temperatures (see Fig.~\ref{OT}(a)).
+For this parameter regime, the widths of the superconducting gaps are very similar for different ABSs as shown in Fig.~\ref{mu} of Appendix~\ref{Appendix_Filling}, and thus, the corresponding transition temperatures appear at very close values.
+However, the OP profile for the Copper-mean ABS deviates from the usual dome-like structures.
+This can be understood from the individual behavior of different branches of the OP profiles.
+We check that the middle branch decreases rapidly compared to the upper one and also the other ABSs.